 - Taking the MDiv Counseling Assessment (PEPQ)

 - Campus Services

 myTIU – This is Trinity’s online campus portal.
 It houses resources and information you’ll need as a current student.
 You can find it at my.tiu.edu.

 TIU email – TIU uses Gmail for all official university online communication.
 If you have not yet received your TIU network account, contact the Information Technology Helpdesk.

-You can find a full listing of offered courses in the current Academic Catalog (TEDS Catalog • TGS Catalog).
-We recommend logging into myTIU > TEDS or TGS Academics > Academic Advising where you’ll find advising resources including the Academics Handbook.
-If you have questions, contact your program office or the Academic office for your school.
+You can find an explanation of program requirements and courses in the current Academic Catalog (TEDS Catalog • TGS Catalog).
+We recommend logging into myTIU > Academic Resources >Advisement where you’ll find advising resources including the Academics Handbook.
+If you have questions, contact your program office or a Peer Advisor at [email protected].

 TEDS Academic Office: (847) 317-8085

 Choosing courses for the semester happens on myTIU as well.
 Head to myTIU > Academic Resources > Course Schedules and Syllabi and find out what is being offered this semester in your program.